KumariAnjali40/Air-Ticket-Booking-API/README.md

+Air Ticket Booking API Documentation
+Welcome to FlightHub, your all-in-one solution for booking flights!
+This documentation provides comprehensive information on the robust backend system and its essential API endpoints designed to seamlessly integrate with your frontend applications.

+Explore the diverse functionalities offered by FlightHub API, from user registration and authentication to managing flights and bookings.
+Effortlessly build your airline reservation system with our user-friendly and efficient API.

+Let's dive into the details of the API endpoints:

 1. POST /users/api/register - Register a new user.
 2. POST /users/api/login - Login as an existing user.
 3. GET /flights/api/flights - Get all available flights.